-The technique implemented by vzTMTangentSpaceShader is a "gradient-less lighting" technique.
+The technique implemented by vzTMTangentSpaceShader is a gradient-less lighting technique.
 It does not use the gradients for every texel of the volume data.
-The lighting computations are performed by manipulating the texture matrix and rendering the sliced geometry in two passes.
+The lighting computations are performed by using an approximation to the diffuse lighting component of the Phong shading model.

 Note: The shader vzTMTangentSpaceShader does not generate correct lighting of volumetric data.
-It simply creates the appropriate visual effect by manipulating the texture matrix.
+It simply creates the appropriate visual effect by using a system-dependent technique.